redpesk-labs/red-pak/QA/REDPAK.CNF.md

 ### Expansion of tag replacement

-.RULE
+.RULE REDPAK.CNF-U-EXP-TAG-REP

-When the pattern expansion character is not immediatly succeeded by an opening bracket, this is a *tag replacement*.
+When the pattern expansion character is not immediately succeeded by an opening bracket, this is a *tag replacement*.
 Any character following the pattern expansion character and in the range of UNICODE codepoints from 48 to 122 are interpreted as a tag.